kprotty/GiganticEmu/README.md

 Experimenting with recreating a custom client for Gigantic.
 This repo is just a reference implementation for building up on and documenting the existing work done by Gabs.

 ## Architecture
 The game is required to be patched in a few ways in order to be playable.
-Each root folder in the repo corresponds to a required component in the architecture that is in need of patching or rewrite.
+Each (soon to be) root folder in the repo corresponds to a required component in the architecture that is in need of patching or rewrite.

 ### ArcSDK
 The Gigantic client uses `arksdk.dll` in order to obtain user information, friends, and a link to the [Mice Server](###miceserver).
 In order for the client to connect to the custom server (instead of Arc/Motiga servers), a different dll needs to be compiled with the code in the `ArcSDK` folder and the resulting binary (`arksdk.dll`) replacing the existing one in Gigantic's folder.